Hear why students chose College of Letters and Sciences.

 Columbus State University's College of Letters and Sciences newsletter spotlights the achievements of students, faculty and alumni.
-Highlights in this issue include a significant donation by a local businessman to support creative writing, an English alum selected as Teacher of the Year, and a new scholarship named for Dr. Bill LeNoir.

 Since fall 2015, Cameron has operated the engineering cameras and the microscopic cameras on the Mars rover Opportunity.
 As “Engineering Camera and Microscopic Imager Payload Uplink Lead,” he works about 4-5 days every month, telling the cameras on the rover where and when to take pictures.